scikit-hep/awkward/docs/user-guide/how-to-filter-ragged.md

 ak.argmin(array, axis=-1, keepdims=True, mask_identity=False)
 ```

 Before we can use this as an index array, we need to convert _at least_ one dimension to a ragged dimension.
-This follows from rule (2) described in {ref}`how-to-filter-masked:building-a-ragged-index`.
+This follows from rule (2) described in {ref}`how-to-filter-masked:building-an-awkward-index`.

 ```{code-cell} ipython3
 ak.from_regular(